stylify/web/content/docs/bundler/index.md

 		// Can disable rewriting selectors inside a file when you want to just
 		// mangle css but not files
 		rewriteSelectorsInFiles: false,
-		// Will dump a cache into a json file using the same file path
-		// as the outputFile have etc path/to/file.css.json
-		dumpCache: false,
-		// This options expects serialized compilation result. uses it to
-		// The purpose of this option is to configure the CompilationResult
-		// during the build.
-		cache: {},
 		// When you want to generate CSS only for a specific part of page or don't want to
 		// break other CSS in the project.
 Good for components and open source plugins
 		// like chats and etc.